 Students studying GCSE programmes will leave with a grade between 1-9.
 This has replaced the old model of A-U from September 2017.
 9 is the highest grade, and recognises performance beyond that of an A level.
 A grade 5 is considered a 'good' pass, in the same was a grade C was.
-Students studying vocational qualifications will leave with grades of either Pass, Merit, Distinction, or Distinction, which carry an equal weighting to the GCSE subjects.
+Students studying vocational qualifications will leave with grades of either L1 Pass, Merit, Distinction, or L2 Pass, Merit, Distinction and a L2 Distinction, which carry an equal weighting to the GCSE subjects.